Piotr Dziewicki

-Piotr Dziewicki (born 26 June 1979) is a Polish football manager and former player who was most recently in charge of Weszło Warsaw.
+Piotr Paweł Dziewicki (born 26 June 1979) is a Polish professional football manager and former player who was most recently in charge of GKS Jastrzębie.

 Career

 Club

 He has played for Milan Milanówek, Polonia Warsaw and Amica Wronki.
 At the start of 2006-07 season, he transferred to Turkish side Antalyaspor with fellow Pole Jarosław Bieniuk.

 In January 2009 he returned to Polonia Warsaw and he remained there until January 2011 when he moved down one level to play for Dolcan Ząbki.
 He was released from Dolcan Ząbki on 1 May 2011.

 Coaching

-After the bankruptcy of KSP Polonia Warsaw Ltd. in June 2013, at the hands of Ireneusz Król.

-Piotr Dziewicki along with Paweł Olczak, where the main figures within the association of Polonia fans led by Grzegorz Popielarz who organized the resurrection of the club, starting from the 4th league (north)(5th tier in Poland).
-Piotr Dziewicki was nominated as the head coach and manager to create the new Polonia team, on the basis of MKS Polonia Warszawa Youth Academy.
+After Polonia's bankruptcy in June 2013, at the hands of Ireneusz Król, Dziewicki was one of the main figures, along with Paweł Olczak, within the association of Polonia fans led by Grzegorz Popielarz who organized the resurrection of the club, starting from IV liga.
+Dziewicki was appointed manager to create the new Polonia team, with the club's youth academy as its foundation.
 He won 6-0 in his debut, against Wkra Żuromin.

 In 2022, he became a coach of Weszło Warsaw, a club from a regional league, to which he moved from Ząbkovia Ząbki.
 He was replaced ahead of the 2022–23 season by Piotr Kobierecki.

+On 26 June 2023, he was appointed manager of II liga side GKS Jastrzębie.
+His stint lasted just over five months, as he was relieved of his duties on 27 November.